 In fact, the Pantheon is a must in the Roman photos and no one can miss taking a picture of this beautiful building after having watched it for the first time.
 During the day, at night, on a sunny day and when it rains, the Pantheon remains a marvelous model for your pictures.
 Anyway, the suggestion would be to benefit from the light at night, which enlightens the Pantheon in a very special way, from the bottom of the columns; you, with your camera, will have the opportunity to admire this fascinating temple dominating the whole square with the impressive columns with almost 2000 years!

-Discover Our -> Express Private Tour of the Vatican Highlights
+Discover Our -> Best of the Vatican Private Guided Tour

 2. Isola Tiberina

 Tiber Island springs up the river that crosses the whole city of Rome, the Tiber River, and it is located in the historical center of the city.

 Here you will admire wonderful glimpses and beautiful panoramas: on the edges of the river, you will enjoy unique and amazing views.
 You will be able to reach it through the access on the left of Ponte Cestio, which connects the island with the Lungotevere degli Anguillara, while Ponte Fabricio joins it with the Lungotevere de’ Cenci.

 We suggest taking your pictures on the Ponte Cestio side, where it is possible to admire astonishing staircases, trees, the ponte rotto ruins, and many typical and beautiful foreshortening.